 auctions.
 How to choose the best method in a given situation.

 Customizing the price of the same product or service

 to different segments, using optimization models to set

 prices when volume is uncertain, pricing multiple products.

 Introduction to techniques for gathering information

 Instructor: Martin Lariviere

-KELLG_MA 326-0: Topics in Managerial Analytics: Empirical Methods in Consumer Analytics
+KELLG_MA 326-0: Topics in Managerial Analytics: Analytics for Strategy

 KELLG_FE 310-0: Principles of Finance